WiseLibs/wise-river/README.md

 - A subclass of the native Promise (*dependability*)
 - Seamless integration with itself, regular promises, and the Node.js ecosystem

-An object stream is the plural form of a promise, **and therefore its API should be familiar and composable with regular promises**.
+An observable is the plural form of a promise, **and therefore its API should be familiar and composable with regular promises**.

 ## Installation